 Here’s the type of merchandise recipients actually want.

-In 2016, we reported on the hottest merchandise trends, and many are still going strong today.
-We will continue to see growth with wellness items, new tech, merchandise bars, socially conscious products, and memory merchandise.
-(For more information on these, read this blog: Five Merchandise Trends.)
+We continue to see growth with wellness items, new tech, merchandise bars, socially conscious products, and memory merchandise.

 According to an IRF Pulse study, electronics, luggage, watches, and jewelry are still the most popular product categories and brand names attract the most attention.
 See the chart below for more details.